-- Delays in decision-making, communication, payment, etc. - Written and verbal communication. - Staff conduct. - Implementation of appeal and board decisions. - Payments of earnings loss benefits, medical and travel expenses, independence allowances, permanent functional impairment (PFI) benefits, etc. - Vocational rehabilitation services. - Employer classification, assessments, experience rating, etc. - Application of policies and procedures.
+- Delays in decision-making, communication, payment, etc. - Written and verbal communication. - Staff conduct. - Implementation of appeal and board decisions. - Payments of earnings loss benefits, medical and travel expenses, independence allowances, permanent functional impairment () benefits, etc. - Vocational rehabilitation services. - Employer classification, assessments, experience rating, etc. - Application of policies and procedures.

 Inquiries to the FPO are confidential, unless you ask that the FPO speaks with the WCB about a claim or employer file or your experience with the WCB.
 Inquires can be made in person, in writing, by phone, online, by fax or by email.
 The FPO is located in the WCB's Regina and Saskatoon offices (see back cover for contact information).
+Read more about the FPO at wcbsask.com/fair-practices-office.